Contents

 If you don’t find what you’re looking for, you can also email support, and the response is pretty quick.

-Unfortunately there’s no live chat (chatting on their app or website), although no stock broker offers this.
+Unfortunately there’s no live chat (chatting on their app or website).
 And they don’t offer the ability to speak to anyone over the phone (traditional stock brokers are likely to offer this).

 Yep!
-Lightyear partners with an investment management company (RiskSave), and they are authorised and regulated in the UK by the Financial Conduct Authority (FCA).
-That means they've been reviewed and approved to look after your money.
-And it’s continually reviewed.
+It has permission to operate in the UK by the Financial Conduct Authority (FCA).
+That means it’s been reviewed and approved to offer you investments and look after your money.

-Lightyear is not covered by the Financial Services Compensation Scheme (FSCS), which covers your money up to £85,000 if Lightyear were to go out of business.
+That means Lightyear is also covered by the Financial Services Compensation Scheme (FSCS), which covers your money up to £85,000 if Lightyear were to go out of business and not return any of your money.

 Plus, if you hold US stocks, you are protected up to $500,000 by the Securities Investor Protection Corporation.
 And with European stocks you are protected by the Estonian Investor Protection Sectoral Fund, which provides protection up to 20,000 euros.